CiscoDevNet/terraform-provider-dcnm/website/docs/r/vrf.html.markdown

 * `source` - (Optional) source for the VRF.

 * `deploy` - (Optional) deploy flag, used to deploy the VRF.
 Default value is "true".
+* `deploy_timeout` - (Optional) deployment timeout, used as the limiter for the deployment status check for VRF resource.
+It is in the unit of seconds and default value is "300".

 * `attachments` - (Optional) attachment Block, have information regarding the switches which should be attached or detached to/from VRF.
 If `deploy` is "true", then atleast one attachment must be configured.
 * `attachments.serial_number` - (Required) serial number of the switch.